 Categories of Manuscripts

 Research articles describe research and creative projects carried out in all disciplines.
-Inquiry does not accept works of fiction, drama or poetry; however, the process of creating such works and the research involved may be an acceptable subject.
-Articles, in final form, should not exceed 2,500 words.
+Inquiry does not accept works of fiction, drama, or poetry; however, the process of creating such works and the research involved may be an acceptable subject.
+Articles must include a discussion of results, even if those results were unanticipated.
+In final form, articles run approximately 2500 words and are published in the spring issue of Inquiry only.
+Articles may be written by current UNH undergraduates and recent graduates.
 See the research articles in the current and past issues of Inquiry for examples of format and style.

-Commentaries may be authored by faculty, staff and alumnae as well as current UNH students.
-They address and offer opinions on a variety of issues related to research, scholarship and mentoring.
+Commentaries address and offer opinions on a variety of issues related to research, scholarship, and mentoring.
 These might include the social and political implications of a line of research, personal experiences in research or mentoring, the application of an academic theory to current events, the influence of undergraduate research on future careers—or something entirely different.
-Commentaries should be kept to 1000 words.
-See the Commentaries in the current and past issues of Inquiry for examples of subject and approach.
+Commentaries are not required to include a discussion of results.
+They are published in the spring issue only and should be kept to 1500 words.
+Commentaries may be written by current undergraduates and all UNH graduates, regardless of graduation year.
+See the commentaries in the current and past issues of Inquiry for examples of subject and approach.

 Feature articles can cover an array of subjects: profiles of student researchers or faculty mentors; descriptions of current research projects; and discussions of research challenges, ethics, or methodology are a few examples.
-Feature articles are usually written by members of the student editorial board.
+Feature articles are usually written by members of the student editorial board and run approximately 2000 words.
 Ideas from readers for features are welcomed.
-Please send them to firstname.lastname@example.org.
+Please send ideas to firstname.lastname@example.org.